top of page

 • Attachment-Based Therapy

-• I can support you to address any past/ongoing significant relationships in your life to enhance a sense of safety, trust, connection, and security.
+• I can support you to address any past/ongoing significant relationships and/ or attachment needs in your life to enhance a sense of safety, trust, connection, and security.

 • Cognitive Behavioral Therapy